-MATH 1113 Applied Math

-A.A.S. in Criminal Justice MATH 1113 Applied Math

-A.A.S. in Funeral Science

-BUS 1113 Applied Math A.A.S. in Information Systems Technology

-BUS 1413 Business Math A.A.S. in Management

-MATH 1113 Applied Math

-A.A.S. in Paramedic Technology

-MATH 1103 Technical Math

-A.A.S. in Welding Technology

-MATH 1103 Technical Math

-A.A.S. in Workforce Technology (Automotive, HVAC)

-MATH 1113 Applied Math

-A.A.S. in Workforce Technology (Mechatronics)
+MATH 1113 Applied Math A.A.S. in Criminal Justice MATH 1113 Applied Math A.A.S. in Funeral Science MATH 1113 Applied Math A.A.S. in Information Systems Technology BUS 1413 Business Math A.A.S. in Business Administration BUS 1413 Business Math A.A.S. in Hospitality Management MATH 1113 Applied Math A.A.S. in Paramedic Technology MATH 1103 Technical Math A.A.S. in Welding Technology MATH 1103 Technical Math A.A.S. in Automotive Systems Repair MATH 1113 Applied Math A.A.S. in Mechatronics

-Refer to course descriptions beginning on page 140 for testing and placement instructions for A.A.S. degrees.
+Refer to course descriptions, which begin on page 163 and testing, and placement instructions on page 45 for A.A.S. degrees.

-Students pursuing an Associate of Arts or Associate of Science degree who score below 21 on the mathematics section of the Enhanced ACT (American College Testing Program's ACT Assessment Test) or below 460 on the quantitative portion of the re-centered SAT (College Board's Scholastic Aptitude Test) or below 48 on the ASSET (American College Testing Program's Assessment of Skills for Successful Entry and Transfer) Intermediate Algebra test, below 59 on the COMPASS Test, or below 100 on the Accuplacer Elementary Algebra test must successfully complete the developmental mathematics course or courses as stated below.
+Students pursuing an Associate of Arts or Associate of Science degree who score below 21 on the mathematics section of the Enhanced ACT (American College Testing Program's ACT Assessment Test) or below 460 on the quantitative portion of the re-centered SAT (College Board's Scholastic Aptitude Test), below 59 on the COMPASS Test, or below 100 on the ACCUPLACER Classic or below 270 on the ACCUPLACER Next Generation Elementary Algebra test must successfully complete the remedial mathematics course or courses as stated below.
 Students must earn passing grades ("C" or better) in these courses before advancing to College Algebra.